Two AI Phones. Two Access Models. One Critical Difference.

 That comparison matters because distribution layers shape which services users actually adopt.
 If everyday tasks increasingly begin with an AI assistant, that layer could influence which apps are called by default and who ultimately owns the user relationship.

-But where trust, traceability, and responsibility matter—in banking, government services, and identity systems—the difference in access models becomes decisive.
+But in areas where trust, traceability, and responsibility matter, such as banking, government services, and identity systems, that architectural difference becomes decisive.

 An AI phone becomes truly viable only when existing services are willing to work with it, tasks complete reliably, and actions can be traced when something goes wrong.
 That is the standard these systems will ultimately have to meet.